ActiveBrainAtlas/MouseBrainAtlas_dev/doc/running_scripts/README.md

 ## The setup

 The scripts are intended to run on a virtual environement for ease of use.
 This makes it so you do not need to worry about installing each package.
+For developers on the Atlas machine, this is not necessary.

 A description of the environment variables are given in the [environmentVariables](environmentVariables.md) document.